pravsingh/EnglishLearningWords/README.md

 ## yore
 ## zeal

-# 2 vowels of size 5
+# words with 2 vowels of size 5
 ## abash
 ## abhor
 ## acrid